 Ruth’s success went straight to his head in 1917, and he began arguing with umpires about their strike zone judgment.
 Facing Washington on June 23, Ruth walked the first Senators batter on four pitches.
 Feeling squeezed by home plate umpire Brick Owens, Ruth stormed off the mound and punched Owens in the head.
 After Ruth was ejected, Ernie Shore came in to relieve.
-The baserunner was thrown out trying to steal and Shore retired the next 26 batters for an unofficial perfect game.
+The baserunner was thrown out trying to steal and Shore retired the next 26 batters.
 Ruth got off lightly with a 10-day suspension and a $100 fine.
 He ended the year with a 24-13 record, completing 35 of his 38 starts, with six shutouts and an ERA of 2.01.

 In 1915, Ruth batted .315 and topped the Red Sox with four home runs.
 Braggo Roth led the AL with seven homers, but he had 384 at-bats compared to Babe’s 92.
 Ruth didn’t have enough at-bats to qualify, but his .576 slugging percentage was higher than the official leaders in the American League (Jack Fournier .491), the National League (Gavvy Cravath .510), and the Federal League (Benny Kauff .509).

-The next day, against the Senators, Ruth was bumped up to fourth in the lineup—he hit another home run—where he stayed for most of the season.
-Barrow also wanted Ruth to continue pitching, but Babe, enjoying the notoriety his hitting was generating, often feigned exhaustion or a sore arm to avoid the mound.
-The two men argued about Ruth’s playing time for several weeks.
-Finally, after one heated exchange in early July of 1918, Ruth quit the team.
-He returned after a few days and, after renegotiating his contract with Frazee to include some hitting-related bonuses, patched up his disagreements with Barrow.
+The next day, against the Senators, Ruth was bumped up to fourth in the lineup—and he hit another home run—where he stayed for most of the season.
+Barrow also wanted Ruth to continue pitching, but Babe, enjoying the notoriety his hitting was generating, often feigned exhaustion or a sore arm to avoid the mound.10 The two men argued about Ruth’s playing time for several weeks.
+Finally, after one heated exchange in early July, Ruth quit the team.
+He returned a few days later and, after renegotiating his contract with Frazee to include some hitting-related bonuses, patched up his disagreements with Barrow.

 Ruth’s performance led the Red Sox to the American League pennant, in a season cut short by the owners, partially because of dwindling attendance.
 All draft-age men were under government order to either enlist or take war-related employment—in shipyards or munitions factories, for example—which led to paltry turnouts of less than 1,000 for many afternoon games that summer.